TheOriginalGeez/Cupid/README.md

 #### Nemesis

+NOTE: You DO NOT need to do this unless you have downloaded and installed additional animations.

 To build Nemesis for new animations do the following:
 - Make sure _360 Movement Behavior SE_ is checked.
 - Click Update Engine.
 - Click Launch Nemesis Behavior Engine.

+#### How to launch the game

+Open _ModOrganizer.exe_ inside the Cupid installation folder, and select SKSE in the big dropdown on the right and click on the run button to the left of the dropdown.
+You can also click the shortcut button underneath the run button and click Desktop to add a desktop shortcut to launch the game from.
+Don't launch the game from Steam, don't launch the game from the Skyrim directory.

 ## Updating